-Aishwarya Balaji is a junior at Enloe High School in Raleigh, North Carolina where she is the president of the Women in Computer Science Club, and the Biology Club.
+Aishwarya Balaji is a senior at Enloe High School in Raleigh, North Carolina where she is the president of the SWENext Women in Computer Science Club, and the Biology Club.
 To her, this year’s theme of ‘Breaking Barriers’ means being unique and not conforming to stereotypes.
 She believes that it is very important to inspire other girls and show them that STEM is a field that is all-inclusive.
 Her talk is on “STEMocracy” and what can be done to fix it from a student’s perspective.

-AJ Guieb-Alimbuyuguen is a junior at Enloe who holds a passion for learning.
+AJ Guieb-Alimbuyuguen is a senior at Enloe who holds a passion for learning.
 She hopes to expand on this year’s topic by talking about how to break out of the boundaries that the AIG and GT system places on around students.
 She wishes to remind students that learning is limitless, and that persevering through struggle should be admired rather than looked down upon.
 AJ is a first generation Asian-American whose parents originate from the Philippines.
 Living all of her life in Raleigh, AJ understands the school system quite well and seeks for some changes to be made.
 In her free time AJ enjoys painting, drawing, writing, creating Spotify playlists, practicing the violin, and playing video games.
 She cannot wait to present her talk to the Enloe community!

-Nicholas Cummings is a junior at Enloe and comes from Raleigh, North Carolina.
+Nicholas Cummings is a senior at Enloe and comes from Raleigh, North Carolina.
 One of his favorite things in the world is music, specifically Hip-Hop.
 In his speech he will be diving into Hip-Hop culture and analyzing why it is the way it is.
 He hopes that he will be able to provide a new perspective and provoke thought about our relationship as fans with our favorite artists.